SaiPrakash1997/cs5293sp22-project0/README.md

 * The URL provided to the code should be active in the website: https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports
 * After observing various reports, I have found that 'Incident ORI' column consists of only four types of values i.e.; 14005, EMSSTAT, OK0140200, and 14009.
 * Column values in all rows are separated by '\n'.
 So, I have added a delimiter to all the values in the 'Incident ORI' column.
 * Coming to missing/Empty values, I have assigned Null value to these fields.
-I have made an assumption after reviewing various that empty value occur only in location and nature columns that too at the same time.
-So, when ever the length is equals 3, I am adding Null value to the record.
+I have made an assumption after reviewing various files that empty values occur only in location and nature columns that too at the same time.
+So, when ever the length equals 3, I am adding Null values to the record.
 * Multiline values: these only appear in location column.
 So, when these appear in a pdf file, I am combining/merging excess values to the second index in the record's list and deleting the excess values.
 * The database file is created with the name 'normanpd.db'
 * The incidents database is dropped first whenever you try to insert new pdf file data into the database.